Timeline

 The School celebrates its 40 years at Stone Ridge with special guest George Hamilton Jr.

-Crown Princess Michiko of Japan visits on October 7.
+Crown Princess Michiko of Japan visits Stone Ridge on October 7.

 Rose Philippine Duchesne is canonized on July 3.
 St. Philippine is celebrated at the National Shrine on November 17, Stone Ridge’s new Junior Children’s Choir sang during the celebration Mass.